rmetzler/bliki/wiki/mysql/broken-xa.md

 If you're solving the kinds of problems where two-phase commit and XA transaction management look attractive, then you very likely have the kinds of uptime requirements that make replication mandatory.
-"It works, but not with replication" is effectively "it doesn't work".
+“It works, but not with replication” is effectively “it doesn't work.”

 > It is possible that the server will roll back a pending XA transaction, even
 > one that has reached the PREPARED state.
 This happens if a client connection